MeganRoberts-dev/office_duties/TESTING.md

 | Login | ![screenshot](/static/documentation/lighthouse/mobile-login.png) | ![screenshot](/static/documentation/lighthouse/desktop-login.png) | No warnings |
 | Add Duty| ![screenshot](/static/documentation/lighthouse/add-duty.png) | ![screenshot](/static/documentation/lighthouse/add-duty-desktop.png) | No warnings |

+> [!NOTE]
-Due to login and security credentials, I am unable to perform a Lighthouse audit on the home page directly; however, based on the successful results from auditing the login and add duty pages, I can reasonably assume that the home page would also meet the same performance and accessibility standards.
+> BLUE: Due to login and security credentials, I am unable to perform a Lighthouse audit on the home page directly; however, based on the successful results from auditing the login and add duty pages, I can reasonably assume that the home page would also meet the same performance and accessibility standards.

 ## Defensive Programming